BrentLabasan/auro-datepicker_calendar/README.md

 # auroLabs - Datepicker_calendar

-`<auro-datepicker_calendar>` is an experimental [HTML custom element](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_custom_elements) only available as a PRE RELEASE.
+`<auro-datepicker-calendar>` is an experimental [HTML custom element](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_custom_elements) only available as a PRE RELEASE.
 Users of this element understand the risks of using a pre-released version of this element.

 ## UI development browser support